maxhayes17/TwitterClone/README.md

 Important files and directories
 * `backend/models/` includes how User and Post database entries are modeled
 * `backend/routes/` includes all possible API routes
+* `backend/controllers/` includes handlers for each API route
 * `backend/index.js` includes configurations for backend of the application and setup for file upload/storage
   * `backend/public/uploads` will contain files uploaded locally by users